aaiken1/fin-data-analysis-text/_build/html/_sources/chapters/5_intro.md

 We'll focus on financial data and the basic building blocks of creating plots, but just be aware that these packages can do a lot more.

-The [Intro to Data Visualisation](https://aeturrell.github.io/coding-for-economists/vis-intro.html) for *Coding for Economists* covers some basic design principles.
+The [Intro to Data Visualisation](https://aeturrell.github.io/coding-for-economists/vis-intro.html) for **Coding for Economists** covers some basic design principles.
 His section [Narrative Data Visualisation](https://aeturrell.github.io/coding-for-economists/vis-narrative.html) expands on these ideas.
 He discusses the "anatomy" of figures and how to choose the best plot for your data.

-Another [concise guide](https://www.mit.edu/~amidi/teaching/data-science-tools/study-guide/data-visualization-with-python/), this time for data viz.
+Another [concise guide](https://www.mit.edu/~amidi/teaching/data-science-tools/study-guide/data-visualization-with-python/).
 Note the use of `seaborn`.

+If you really want to make nice charts and graphs, **read those guides**.
+Like with our data work, **sketch what you want to show**.
+Why are you making certain choices?
+Be deliberate.

 ```{figure} ../images/05-softbank.jpeg